UNCLASSIFIED (U)

 7 FAM 430 APPENDIX A Human Rights Grounds

-c.
-The purposes of protests include:
+d.
+The purposes of protesting include:

-(2) Impressing on the host government that the U.S. Government is seriously concerned about the welfare of its citizens and nationals and will not condone or tolerate violation of their rights;
+(2) Impressing on the government of the receiving state that the U.S. Government is seriously concerned about the welfare of its citizens and nationals and will not condone or tolerate violations or abuses of their rights;

-(4) Improving the general level of treatment of U.S. citizens and nationals arrested and detained in foreign countries and
+(4) Improving the general level of treatment of U.S. citizens and nationals arrested and detained in foreign countries; and

 d.
-Political Prisoners:
+U.S. Citizen Political Prisoners:

 (2) Because of these diverse factors, CA/OCS/ACS and posts must confer closely and often on such cases.
 Due to the multi-faceted nature of these cases and the variety of valid, overlapping interests evident in these cases, posts and ACS should endeavor to bring other offices and bureaus of the Department that have interests from the human rights, legal, and political standpoints into the conversation at the earliest opportunity.
 Often, these other Department organizations have at their disposal other options to advocate for the proper treatment and eventual release of the prisoner.
-A coordinated, unified approach rather than singlehanded actions work more to the advantage of the prisoner.
+A coordinated, unified approach rather than singlehanded actions work more to the advantage of the prisoner;

 e.
 The following non-binding consensus U.N. instruments on treatment of prisoners can be helpful in informing discussions about this subject: